NJIT-Highlander-Racing-Electrical/.github/profile/README.md

 * Make sure all documentation is posted to the GitHub
 * Mentioned what worked well, what didn't, and what we can improve on for next year
 * Take inventory of all Electrical parts in SAE room again

-## CAN-Bus Message ID Hierarchy

-With CAN-Bus, data is constantly being sent to and from all devices in the loop.
-While not every device is set to receive every message, it is important that there is a hierarchy to the messages.
-This way, more crucial data is sent first.
-Our Message ID hierarchy can be found in this repository.

 # 2024-2025 Plans

 ## Future Goals